Pippin (musical): Cast recordings

 In 1972, a cast recording of the original Broadway production was released on LP by Motown Records.
 It was the label's first musical cast recording and featured the entire original cast.
-In 2000, it remastered and released on CD by Decca Broadway.
+In 2000, it was remastered and released on CD by Decca Broadway.
 This version featured the Supremes' cover of "I Guess I'll Miss the Man", the Jackson 5's cover of "Corner of the Sky", and Michael Jackson's cover of "Morning Glow" as bonus tracks.

 A cast recording was made for the Australian premiere, starring John Farnham and Colleen Hewett in 1973.
 It was released on LP and later CD by EMI.

 The first non-English cast album was made for the 1974 Mexico City production produced by and starring Julissa.
 Also featured were Hector Ortiz as Pippin, Burt Rodríguez as Leading Player, Guillermo Rivas as Charles, Jacqueline Voltaire as Fastrada, and Anita Blanch as Berthe.
 The recording was released by Discos Gas on LP in 1974.

 A 2013 revival cast recording was released on CD by Ghostlight Records on April 29, 2013.
 This version included four karaoke tracks as bonus tracks.
 A competition was held to find 700 fans of the show to sing the section of "No Time at All" where Berthe invites the audience to sing along with her.

 Additional cast albums were released for the 1975 Johannesburg production and the 2014 Poznań production.
 Los Angeles Harbor College also recorded and released a cast album of their production in 1980.

 1981 filmed production

 In 1981, a stage production of Pippin was videotaped for Canadian television.
-The stage production was directed by Kathryn Doby, Bob Fosse's dance captain for the original Broadway production, and David Sheehan directed the video.
-Ben Vereen returned for the role of Leading Player, while William Katt played the role of Pippin.
-However, this version was a truncated adaptation and several sections of the play were cut.
-Originally, Catherine sings "I Guess I'll Miss the Man" after Pippin departs, but this song does not appear in the video.
+Kathryn Doby, Bob Fosse's dance captain for the original Broadway production, directed the production itself, and David Sheehan directed the video.
+Ben Vereen and Christopher Chadman returned as the Leading Player and Lewis, respectively, for the first time since the original Broadway production, while William Katt starred as Pippin.
+However, this version was a truncated adaptation, and several musical numbers were cut short.
+Additionally, "I Guess I'll Miss the Man" was omitted entirely from the production.